How to Bargain in Egypt, Smartly!

 Once your initial offer is presented, do not adjust or make a second offer until the seller has reduced theirs.
 Afterwards, adjust your price in turns.
 Early reduction of your offer reveals a weakness, giving the seller the advantage while reducing your bargaining options.

-6. Remember that you can always walk away
+6. At anytime you can walk away to another nearby shops

 Avoid the pressure of negotiations to agree to a price you are unhappy with.
 Do not forget that you can always walk away.
 Saying that you will need to consider it and leaving the store can frequently result in huge price cuts.
 Otherwise, you can always return some other time.